jerryhgladinet/docs/deploy/source/index.rst

     The storage component is the persistent storage location for files and folders.
 There are two different types of storage services.
 One is managed by CentreStack, such as the default storage for the cluster and the default storage for tenants.
-The other is imported storage, for example, existing file server network shares that wasn't managed by CentreStack but can be imported to CentreStack for remote and mobile access.
+The other is imported storage, for example, having existing file server network shares that aren't managed by CentreStack but can be imported into CentreStack for remote and mobile access.

 Terminology
 ------------